Open-Attestation/documentation-website/website/docs/lib-section/remote-files/decentralized-renderer-react-components.md

 ### From host to frame actions

-The following list of actions are made for host to communicate to the iframe (and thus must be handled by application embed in the iframe):
+The following shows a list of actions made for the host to communicate to the iframe, and thus must be handled by the application embedded in the iframe:

-- render a document:
+- Render a document:
   - type: `RENDER_DOCUMENT`
-  - payload: object with 2 properties
+  - payload: An object with two properties
     - document: (mandatory) document data as returned by `getData` method from [@govtechsg/open-attestation](https://github.com/Open-Attestation/open-attestation)
-    - rawDocument: (optional) Open Attestation document
+    - rawDocument: (optional) OpenAttestation document

+  The following is a code example:

 ```javascript
 const action = {